nkcr/overlap-ml/README.md

-# Overlapping with language modelling
+# Overlapping with language modelling and emotion detection

 Pytorch implementation to reproduce experiments from "Alleviating Sequence Information Loss with Data Overlapping and Prime Batch Sizes".